JoshDoug/Notes/Containers-and-VMs/AWS/aws.md

 ### AMI

 An AMI (Amazon Machine Image) is a base image, used to launch instances or clone environments from.
 Similar to a Docker Image (although for a VM instead of a container)?

+## Amazon Fully Managed Services

+### Elastic Beanstalk

+Most convenient, least control.
+Fully managed service, just upload the application, supported platforms include:

+* Apache Tomcat
+* Apache HTTPD Server for PHP and Python applications
+* NGINX or HTTPD for Node.js applications
+* Passenger or Puma for Ruby applications
+* Microsoft IIS 7.5, 8.0, and 8.5 for .NET apps
+* Java SE
+* Docker
+* Go

+Beanstalk can also automatically pushing application & server logs to S3.

+Config files can be written in YAML or JSON.